devcon14/cmis-capture/README.md

 Installation
 ------------

-You can build a docker container from the base folder where you cloned the source code.
+cmis-capture is configured to run from a docker container.

+To run from docker hub use:

+    docker run --name capture -p 5000:5000 devcon/cmis-capture

+To build the docker image from source:

     docker build -t devcon/cmis-capture .